StephenHarrington/ethereum/privatenet/README.md

 Hints: (1) copy the third line of `pk_password_strings` to an editor.
 (2) Globally change all of the '|||' to '\n'.
 (3) Look at what the result is, somehow...
 (4) the one word description (five characters) is the passphrase for the public address.

-First person to figure out the encryption can send themselves the ether with a sendTransaction after unlocking the account!
+First person to figure out the encryption can claim the ether with a sendTransaction after unlocking the account!